 As a defining part of the procurement process, there are a lot of stakeholders involved both directly and indirectly when working with vendors.
 Naturally, multiple challenges may arise.

 Keeping an up-to-date and accurate collection of vendor contracts can be tricky.
 The more vendors you are working with, the more contracts you have to keep on file.
-Additionally, staying aware of contract dates and renewal deadlines is necessary for successful vendor relationships and ongoing business opportunities.
+Additionally, staying aware of contract dates and renewal deadlines is necessary for successful vendor or supplier relationships and ongoing business opportunities.

 Staying aware of vendor performance while considering reliability and quality is something that needs consistent attention.
 It can be easy to miss the signs of poor performance if you don’t have a routine or system in place.